-Prague is lovely and fanscinating city.
-However, sometimes very crowded, busy and full of distracting objects, especialy people stepping into your photos.
-If you want to enjoy Prague in more tranquil atmosphere, I highly recommend seeing the city from above: from hills, parks and towers.
+Prague is a lovely and fascinating city.
+However, sometimes it is also very crowded, busy and full of distracting objects.
+Especially people stepping into your photos.
+If you want to enjoy Prague in a more tranquil atmosphere, I highly recommend seeing the city from above: from hills, parks and towers.
 There are so many!
-So, why not to take few extra steps and climb up!
+So, why not take a few extra steps and climb up!
 This blog post will help you to find 7 easily accessible locations from where you can enjoy the best Prague views.

 1. Strahov orchard: 100% the best place for watching sunrise in Prague

 Strahov orchard is a peaceful park connecting Malá Strana (Lesser Town) with Hradčany (Castle area).
-Walking this way can be a bit tough, but believe me, it´s worth the effort.
 Strahov orchard is a very tranquil part of the city where you can relax, lay on the grass, have a picnic or enjoy the best sunrise in Prague.
 Surrounded by nature, away from crowds and city madness.
-No entrance fees, open 24/7.
+No entrance fees, open 24/7 and part of many of my private tours, best spot for having a snack, drink or romantic breakfast (you just need to bring it with you:).
+You can easily take a tram up here, your don´t have to climb the hill.

 2. Petřín Tower: 360° views from our “Eiffel Tower”

 Petřín lookout tower is located at the very top of Petřín hill, a lovely park located close to Castle district (Hradčany) and Malá Strana (Lesser Town).
 You don´t have to hike up there.
-Instead, use a funicular going up to the hill (single ride cost 60 CZK, with 24-hour public transport ticket it´s for free).
+Instead, use a funicular going up to the hill (single ride costs 60 CZK but with 24-hour public transport ticket it´s for free).
 The ride takes approx. 5 minutes.
 After another five minutes walking you will reach the entrance to Petřín lookout tower.
 To get to the top you can either walk (299 steps) or take an elevator (extra fee).
-Entrance fee 150 CZK.
+Entrance fee 220 CZK (information from May 2023 + there are also many discounts for kids and seniors).

 3. Charles Bridge Tower: your private viewpoint above the crowds

 It is one of the top sights of Prague, a masterpiece of Czech gothic architecture.
 However, not so many people know about a chance to walk up to its top.
 Since the entrance is quite tiny, people easily pass it by without knowing they can get in and up.
-It is definitely worth it paying 150 CZK for entrance.
+It is definitely worth it paying 190 CZK for entrance (information from May 2023).
 From the top balcony there is a stunning Prague view.
-Old Town Bridge Tower is located at the foot of Charles bridge (Old Town side) and it´s usually completely empty – unlike the Charles Bridge under you!.
+Old Town Bridge Tower is located at the foot of Charles bridge (Old Town side) and it´s usually completely empty – unlike the Charles Bridge under you!
 One of the best Prague views 100% guaranteed.

 4. South gardens of Prague Castle: holy grail for all photographers